Tech giants spot opportunity in forecasting China's smog

 Chinese authorities only began releasing real-time levels of PM2.5 - airborne particulate matter under 2.5 microns in diameter that can penetrate deep into the lungs - in 2012, after denouncing the U.S. embassy for publishing its own real-time monitoring data on Twitter.

-IBM's first client was the city of Beijing's environmental protection bureau, which bases its color-coded pollution alerts on the technology.
+IBM's first client was the city of Beijing's environmental protection bureau, which bases its colour-coded pollution alerts on the technology.

 The company launched a "Joint Environmental Innovation Center" - staffed by government and IBM scientists - with the bureau earlier in December, allowing officials to better model pollution reduction scenarios during the worst episodes.